Abdolmohammad Ayati: Career

 After obtaining a bachelor's degree, he joined the Ministry of Education and went to Babol to teach.
 He has been teaching for over 30 years in Tehran and in the other cities of Iran and has served as chief editor of the Ministry of Education's monthly magazine and has taught Persian and Arabic literature at Farabi University and Damavand University.

 In 1961, for the first time he wrote an article called Swamp which published in Ketabe Hafteh magazine.
 After that he translated and released the book Ship Wreck written by Rabindranath Tagore.

 In 1969, he came to Tehran at the suggestion of the Educational Publishing Center, where he worked.
 He has served as chief editor of the Ministry of Education's monthly magazine for 10 years until he retired in 1980.

 Before retirement, he had published the books Swamp, Ship Wreck, Golden Carriage, History of Wisdom Writing and Translating the Calendar of Countries.

 During his retirement he translated Al-Abar, history written by Ibn Khaldun into six volumes and translated books such as the History of Islamic State in Andalusia into 5 volumes and the History of Arabic language literature and the History of philosophy in the Islamic world, etc.

 He was a famous translator of Arabic to Persian and has published the Persian translations of the Quran, Nahj al-Balagha and Al-Sahifa al-Sajjadiyya.

 Until his death, Ayati was a permanent member of the Academy of Persian Language and Literature and chairs the Scientific Council of the Encyclopedia of Literary Research there.

 Death

 Abdolmohammad Ayati died on 11 September 2013 in Imam Hossein Hospital, Tehran, Iran at age 87 due to cardiac arrest.

 He buried at Namavaran Segment of Behesht-e Zahra, Tehran, Iran.

-Many Iranian officials and authorities send condolences for his death.
+Many Iranian officials and authorities sent condolences for his death.